Wesleyan-Media-Project/fb_agg_reports_import/README.md

 Part of the reporting done by WMP during elections involves reporting the total spend on Facebook ads.
 The lifelong report serves this purpose perfectly.
 Because not everyone on the WMP team is proficient with writing SQL queries, we have come up with a workflow where the data is stored in BigQuery and the end user can explore the data using the BigQuery connector in Google Sheets.

 For this reason, the `fb_lifelong_upload.R` script uploads the data to BigQuery after it imports the data into MySQL.
 We also use the table in BigQuery as a source for the diganostic chart showing the time series of the total number of ads and total spend reported by Facebook.
 The chart is available as a publicly viewable graphic accessible at this [link](https://docs.google.com/spreadsheets/d/1A9laSAxrBJ2I6osWm6qcUFBmKoZeFN_tcjFEvbnrWFs/edit#gid=0)

+Here is a screenshot showing the data up to June 1, 2023.
+The drops indicate the days when Facebook "lost" the ads, and the spikes - the days when the number of ads and the spend was "over-reported".
+Our intention behind this chart is to show which days must be avoided if someone decides to write a story about campaign spending on Facebook.

 ![chart](https://github.com/Wesleyan-Media-Project/fb_agg_reports_import/assets/17502191/74af6049-edfb-462b-9ab4-0217212b7593)